Dachshunds, as with every dog breed, have certain health issues that occur more frequently within their “genetic pool.”

 Disproportionate dwarfism is when some parts of the body are small, and others are of average size or above-average size.

 This distinct skeletal structure makes them prone to genetic problems specific to long-bodied dogs, as well as health problems related to their environment.

-Based on my research, these 11 health issues cause the most problems for the Dachshund breed:
+Based on my research and experience, these 11 health issues cause the most problems for the Dachshund breed: